SebastianMuskalla/RIGG/README.md

 This is a C++-project, originally developed for MinGW 64 under Windows, GCC 4.8.3.
 A CMake project file is contained.

-Note that the classes used for benchmarking use Windows system functions and may not work under Linux / MacOS.
+Note that the classes used for benchmarking use Windows system functions and will only work with MinGW under Windows.
+The "linux"-branch contains a project file that does not contain the benchmarking-classes.